 After about a decade of meandering through different political spaces I settled on the moderate liberal camp.
 My search was double-blind: I didn’t know what I was searching for.
 I now know I was looking for a framing of politics that conveyed the feeling of a mathematical proof clicking, the understanding a problem through its irreducible bits.
 A sort of explosion of explanatory power.

 I got that with Liberalism, the humanist kind.
 Over the years I developed a bit of an institutional pessimism that makes me go a bit harder on some matters.
 You can consider me a classical Liberal for most intents and purposes.

-I am a member of both the Libdems in the UK and the Iniciativa Liberal in Portugal.
+I am a member of the Iniciativa Liberal in Portugal.